michaelewens/Intangible-capital-stocks/README.md

 This repository contains the parameter estimates for intangible capital accumulation and estimated knowledge and organization capital stocks from Ewens, Peters and Wang (2018) work "[Acquisition prices and the measurement of intangible capital](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287437)."

+In April 2019, we updated our methodology for adjusting goodwill and fixed a bug in our estimation code.
+The parameter estimates have changed, so we encourage researchers to use these updated numbers.

 ## Primer on capitalizing intangibles: the perpetual inventory model

 See Sections 2 and 4 of [Ewens, Peters and Wang (2018)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287437).
 Parameters of interest: